The accent plays a huge part in making British English and American English different, but what else is there? Let’s...

 Are you interested in learning Czech?
 I can’t help but applaud your choice!
 Not many people choose to venture on this path.
 Having a little over 10 million speakers worldwide makes Czech the underdog (or one of the underdogs).
 Consequently, Czech courses are generally scarce.
-So if you are wondering what’s the easiest way to learn Czech online, you’ve come to the right place.
+So if you are wondering what’s the easiest way to study Czech online, you’ve come to the right place.

 The Czech language in a nutshell